We are St. Anne Catholic Church.

 Given the rules regarding public gatherings and the need for social distancing we will need to make a few changes to how we normally do confessions on Saturday.

-We will only allow 5 people in the church for confession.
+We will only allow 20 people in the church at a time for confession.

 Whoever comes after that will sign in on a clipboard in the narthex.
 You will put down your name and phone number and will be asked to wait in your car.